1920 Revolution Brigades: History

 The Brigade first emerged in a 16 July statement in which it claimed that U.S. forces were sustaining higher casualties than were being reported.
 Since then, it resurfaced periodically, including in graffiti in such insurgent strongholds as Fallujah.
-This group appears to concentrate on guerilla activity, rather than terrorism, and is sensitive to the opinions of the established Sunni Muslim clergy in Iraq (in contrast to groups such as Al-Tawhid Wal-Jihad).
-High-profile operations include the kidnapping of American citizen Dean Sadek in November 2004 (he appeared in two hostage videos but was never found) and the bombing of the al-Arabiya television network headquarters in Baghdad in October 2005.
+This group appears to concentrate on guerilla activity, rather than terrorism, and is sensitive to the opinions of the established Sunni Muslim clergy in Iraq (in contrast to groups such as Jama't al-Tawhid wal-Jihad).
+High-profile operations include the kidnapping of American citizen Dean Sadek in November 2004 and the bombing of the al-Arabiya television network headquarters in Baghdad in October 2005.
 It has also shot down several American helicopters in the Fallujah region.

 Little is known about the group's leadership.
 On 2 January 2005, the Ministry of Defence (Iraq) reported that Iraqi security forces arrested Hatim al-Zawba'i, whom they identified as a commander of the 1920 Revolution Brigades.
-In a statement issued on 13 February 2006, the group vowed to "carry on jihad until the liberation and victory or [until they are] martyred.
+In a statement issued on 13 February 2006, the group vowed to "carry on jihad until the liberation and victory or [until they are] martyred.In 2014, after the rise of the Islamic State in Iraq, the brigades of the 1920 revolution They clarified that they are not allies of the Islamic State, but that if the Iranian intervention in Iraq killed Sunni civilians, they would respond with attacks.

 Organization split

-On March 2007 some of its members broke off from the 1920 Revolution Brigades to form Hamas of Iraq.
+In March 2007 some of its members broke off from the 1920 Revolution Brigades to form Hamas of Iraq.
 In a statement issued on 18 March 2007, the 1920 Revolution Brigades stated that it had dissolved into two new brigades, Islamic Conquest and Islamic Jihad.
 Islamic Conquest became Hamas of Iraq and is the name chosen for its military wing.
 Islamic Jihad took over the name Twentieth Revolution Brigades, promising to uphold its jihadi inheritance.